gmc-code/PC-microbit-micropython/docs/lessons/Show_text_2.rst

 .. admonition:: Tasks

-    1. Experiment with the ``show`` named parameters by trying them out with True or False to see what effect they have.
+    1. Experiment with the named parameters by trying them out with True or False to see what effect they have.
     2. Experiment with showing text using ``wait=False`` and playing sounds.

 ----